Home of Vermont man burglarized while at wife’s funeral

 HYDE PARK, Vt.
-(AP) — An 82-year-old Vermont man says his Hyde Park home was targeted by burglars while he was attending the funeral for his wife of 59 years.
+(AP) — Burglars targeted the Vermont home of an 82-year-old man while he was attending the funeral for his wife of 59 years over the weekend.

-Carl Fortune says whoever burglarized his house during the day on a busy Vermont road over the weekend knew that he’d be gone, attending the funeral of his wife, Elaine, who died recently after a 25-year battle with cancer.
+Carl Fortune said that whoever burglarized his Hyde Park house during the day on a busy Vermont road knew that he’d be gone, attending the funeral of his wife, Elaine, who died recently after a 25-year battle with cancer.

 Fortune tells WCAX-TV (http://bit.ly/2txMKqz ) the thief targeted “quick grab” items of monetary and personal value that were in his bedroom.
+The thief grabbed items of monetary and personal value.

-Lamoille County Sheriff’s Detective Sgt.
-Jonathan Ross called the crime “a very despicable thing to do to someone; kick them while they’re down.”
+“I wasn’t happy to begin with and that made it worse,” he said.

 Most Read Stories